dobrakmato/kotlin-native-opengl/README.md

 ## Building
-Building is currently very complicated.
+Building is currently complicated.

 1. Build all native projects in `thirdparty` folder using cmake to `cmake-build-debug` directories.
-2. Run `:generateInterops` gradle task.
-3. Build gradle project.
+2. Build the main Kotlin project with gradle by the `build` task.
+Get a coffee ☕, this will take some time.